-What is it and how is it performed?
+What is spinal cord stimulation, and how is it performed?

-The blocking of these pain signals from the brain is what results in the relief from pain.
-This procedure has been researched to be safe and effective in treating chronic pain.
+The blocking of these pain signals from the brain is what results in relief from pain.
+This procedure has been researched to be safe and effective in treating chronic back pain.

 At OrthoNeuro, the spinal cord stimulator procedure consists of two parts:

-- The trial.
+1. The trial.
 An electrode is placed in the epidural space of the spine and impulses are sent while you provide pain relief feedback to determine if the electrode is in a perfect position.

 Two very tiny incisions are made on the lower back.
 Electrode wires are guided into the epidural space and perfectly placed.
 A small incision is made on the waistline and the stimulator is placed in a small pocket of skin.

 The Board Certified Spine Specialists at OrthoNeuro are experts in Spinal Cord Stimulation procedures and have helped thousands of patients return to an active and healthy lifestyle following these procedures.

 If you have been considering a spinal cord stimulator implant, schedule an appointment with one of our Board Certified Spine Specialists at one of our 7 convenient locations throughout Greater Columbus.

-- We will evaluate your unique lifestyle and goals to determine which type of procedure is best for you.
+We will evaluate your unique lifestyle and goals to determine which type of procedure is best for you.